doblerone/QA-DKRZ_FPSCONV/README.rst

 Bug tracker
 ===========

-If you have any suggestions, bug reports or annoyances please report them to our issue tracker at https://github.com/IS-ENES-Data/QA-DKRZ/issues
+If you have any suggestions, bug reports or annoyances, please, report to our issue tracker at https://github.com/IS-ENES-Data/QA-DKRZ/issues

 Contributing